 There are more data on cycling and traffic than I could fit in, so eventually I will make a second infographic.
 For example, the total km of bike infrastructure is over a thousand km apparently, but I need to check what that entails as I don’t find sharrows bike infrastructure, so were they counted?
 Since Bixi Bike didn’t operate in 2014, I didn’t want to add it, but I could have added the number of RightBike stations and bikes and the number of self service bike stations (1).
 Also next year, we will have a new bike share system up and running, so that will provide us with some info.

 We first released it on Twitter and within a day, it was the most retweeted and most favourited item since we are on Twitter.
 Followers from Halifax to Houston to Holland shared it with some commenting very positive about it (“We should have this too“).
 John Dance pointed out that I should use ‘crossing’ a bridge, not ‘passing’ a bridge.
-It is the stuff that slips through, even two board members proof read it (thank you Kathleen and Gareth).
+It is the stuff that slips through, even after two board members proof read it (thank you Kathleen and Gareth).

 The next step is to get printed copies to the councillors so they can stick it on the wall above their desk.
 Because -and you can trust me on this one after five years of advocacy- in this electronic age, nothing stands out like a humble sheet of paper sometimes.